BASIC PRACTICAL INFORMATION

 HOW TO BEGIN

 If you're interested in working with me, just get in touch via phone, email, or the form below (whatever method you prefer) and I will get back to you within 24 hours.
+If you email me, please check your spam folder if you find yourself waiting for my reply.

 It will help to know a little bit about what has brought you to counselling, and what times in the week might work best for you.